-- 2.1.10 The Town will encourage and provide for recreational, health and social services to meet the needs of all its residents within the limits of its financial capabilities. - 2.1.11 New development will follow the efficient expansion of municipal services. - 2.1.12 The Town of St. Marys is a built up area where development is concentrated and which has a mix of land uses.
+- 2.1.11 New development will follow the efficient expansion of municipal services. - 2.1.12 The Town of St. Marys is a built up area where development is concentrated and which has a mix of land uses.
 The boundary of the settlement area, as defined in the Provincial Policy Statement, is shown on Schedule "A" to this Official Plan.
 Major land use designations indicate the primary functions and use of the areas described.
 Within any single land use category, however, a number of complementary and compatible activities can occur.
 These are permitted where they constitute subordinate or ancillary uses which serve the major activity or function and where they improve the quality, attractiveness, convenience or efficiency of the major function. - 2.1.13 To provide policies to achieve a target of 20 percent of all new residential development to be provided through intensification and redevelopment.